-These updates bring improved security as well as new features, but most importantly, these updates fix many hardware and software issues that can cause BSoD errors such as PROCESS_HAS_LOCKED_PAGES.
-If you wish your computer to be error-free and stable, be sure to update Windows 10 frequently.
+These updates bring improved security as well as new features, but most importantly, these updates fix many hardware and software issues that can cause BSoD errors such as PROCESS HAS LOCKED PAGES.

 - Press Windows Key + X to open Power User Menu.
 Select Device Manager from the list.

-- When Device Manager opens, find the driver you want to update, right click it and choose Update Driver Software.
+- When Device Manager opens, find the driver you want to update, right-click it and choose Update Driver Software.